 Clarion was founded by Robin Scott Wilson in 1968 at Clarion State College (now Clarion University) in Pennsylvania.
 Wilson built his system partly on the tradition of mutual criticism in use at the Milford Science Fiction Writers’ Conference, a workshop for professional SF writers established by Damon Knight and Kate Wilhelm (who helped Wilson with Clarion as well).

 From 1972 through 2006, Clarion was hosted by Michigan State University in East Lansing, Michigan.
-In 2007 Clarion relocated to the beautiful beachside campus of the University of California, San Diego, where the workshop enjoys broad-based faculty, administrative, and financial support under the Clarion Faculty Director Shelley Streeby, Professor of Literature and Ethnic Studies.
+In 2007 Clarion relocated to the beautiful beachside campus of the University of California, San Diego, where the workshop enjoys broad-based support under the Clarion Faculty Director Jac Jemc, Professor of Writing at UC San Diego.

 Clarion is an intensive six-week summer program focused on fundamentals particular to the writing of science fiction and fantasy short stories.
 It is considered a premier proving and training ground for aspiring writers of science fiction, fantasy, and horror.
 Instructors are among the most respected writers and editors working in the field today.
 Over one third of our graduates have been published and many have gone on to critical acclaim.
 The list of distinguished Clarion alumni includes Ed Bryant, Octavia Butler, Bob Crais, Cory Doctorow, George Alec Effinger, Nalo Hopkinson, James Patrick Kelly, Vonda McIntyre, Kim Stanley Robinson, Martha Soukup, Kelly Link, Bruce Sterling, and many others.